canarieids/Zeek-Ubuntu-22.04/README.md

 [ZeekControl] >
 ```

-6. Configure node.cfg
+## 5.2.
+Configure node.cfg (Standalone VS Cluster mode)

-a. **Standalone Mode:**
+Option 1:  Standalone Mode (Default)

 Zeek is initially configure to run in Standalone mode, which means it will only listen on **one interface**.
 That single interface is defined in /opt/zeek/etc/node.cfg in the top section.
+An example configuration sample is shown below:

 ```
 ...